Hej-Alan/Algorithm-for-solving-placement-of-routers-in-mines/README.md

 You have to download Graphstream, you can do it throught Maven.

-In main file you have this functions to operate:
+In main file you have this functions to operate (line 189-206):

         - Zapis_do_pliku_losowej_tablicy(n);
         Saves randomly genereted graph with "n" rooms into tmp file.